pmareke/json_serialize/README.md

 # JSON Serialize

-Examples for the blog about JSON serialize
+Examples for the [blog post](https://www.pmareke.com/posts/json-serialize-custom-classes/) about JSON serialize

 ## How to run the tests